How Can You Extend Your Car Starter Battery Lifespan Effectively?

 Are battery tenders better than trickle chargers?

-Yes—tenders shut off at full charge, while trickle chargers continuously feed current risking overcharge damage.
+Yes.
+Battery tenders shut off when fully charged, preventing overcharge, while trickle chargers continuously feed current, risking damage.